w0utje/WavesLPoSDistributer/README.md

 - run optimizer: ./txoptimizer.py
 - execute your payment: node masstx

+Optional:
+Use additional tools forktester.py and openapinodes.py to ensure reliable blockchain sync status and fork detection if you like.

 ## Running the collector sessions
 After a successful configuration of the tool, start with:
 ```sh